arnauldm/stm32f4_ada_tuto/03_interrupts_with_lib/README.md

 The code always increments `current_led`, even if it has reached the biggest index value.
 As the `index` type is modular, when `current_led` value is 3, it's still possible to increment the counter.
-The value "rewind" and is then 0.
+The value wraps around and becomes 0.